NT Pastoral Land Board

 Under section 29 of the Pastoral Land Act 1992 (the Act), the functions of the board are to:

-- consider application for the subdivision or consolidation of pastoral land and make recommendations to the minister in relation to them
+- consider applications for the subdivision or consolidation of pastoral land and make recommendations to the Minister in relation to them

 - assess the suitability of proposed new pastoral leases over vacant Crown land